Residents' parkingLast updated: 08 April 2014 11:18 UK

 For the six week temporary permit, we need to see either the new keeper’s supplement, insurance documents or vehicle registration document in another address.
 The full permit is not automatically sent to you, we need to see the full vehicle registration document in your name at the address within the zone first.
 We must always see proof of address for either resident or visitor permits.

-Scan your application and documents and email them to email@example.com, bring them into reception at the Civic Offices in Guildhall Square or send copies of your documents by post.
+Scan your application and documents and email them to firstname.lastname@example.org, bring them into reception (hard copies only) at the Civic Offices in Guildhall Square or send copies of your documents by post.
 Allow seven days for a new permit to be issued.
 Applications received at Civic Offices reception can normally be collected from the office or posted back to you.

 It is sensible not to wait until the permit has expired before renewing it, and to have visitor scratchcards (see below) available to cover your vehicle until the permit has been received.